neouyghur/METU-TRADEMARK-DATASET/README.md

 *   [Sinan Kalkan](http://www.ceng.metu.edu.tr/~skalkan/) - Email: [skalkan [at] ceng.metu.edu.tr]
 *   [Osman Tursun](https://neouyghur.github.io/)

 Please contact Prof. Kalkan for accesing the dataset.
+We are eligible to provide access only to researchers at universities.
+Applicants should ask their advisors to make the request via their university email addresses.

 For technical problem, please raise issue.
 We welcome your contributions.
 Thanks.